- Written by Dr.Mehmet Demircioglu

 Slow growth can still be normal for many months.
 The early shedding phase can make the transplant look worse before it looks better.
 Some patients see early signs around month 3 or month 4.
 Others grow more slowly and feel disappointed until month 6 or later.

 The first months are not a straight line.
 You may see redness improve, then shedding begins.
 You may see small hairs appear, then feel that nothing changes for weeks.
-This does not automatically mean failure.
+This does not always mean failure.

 If you are worried about low density 4 months after hair transplant, the answer depends on pattern, graft placement, hair caliber, redness, shedding, and whether the area is beginning to wake up.
 One photo alone is rarely enough.